The Window menu is used to manage all open files. This section lists all available menu options in the Window menu:

 - Move to New Vertical Tab Group - Multiple Editor Windows may be separated into different vertical Tab Groups.
 This option creates a new vertical Tab Group containing the current Editor Window.
 See Using File Tabs for more information on Tab Groups.
 Clicking this option will change any Tab Groups laid out horizontally to be laid out vertically.

-- Move to Floating Tab Group - An additional Tab Group in a moveable window is available by clicking the 'View > Floating Tab Group' menu option.
-The current Editor Window can be moved to this Tab Group by clicking on this option (see Using File Tabs).
+- Move to Floating Tab Group - Additional Tab Groups in moveable window are available by clicking the 'View > Floating Tab Groups' menu option.
+The current Editor Window can be moved to a Floating Tab Group by clicking on this option (see Using File Tabs).

 - Move to Next Tab Group - If multiple Tab Groups have been created by clicking the 'Move to New Horizontal Tab Group' or 'Move to New Vertical Tab Group' menu options or by dragging the File Tab to a new position, this option can be used to move the current Editor Window to the next Tab Group.